CarloWood/quantum/README.md

 ## Usage

-Edit <code>src/quantum.cxx</code> and make a circuit using C++ code, but in a way that looks much like the normal way quantum circuits are compsed.
+Edit <code>src/quantum.cxx</code> and make a circuit using C++ code, but in a way that looks much like the normal way quantum circuits are composed.
 For example,

 <pre>
     q[1] - H - co(0) - H - measure(0);